soham-chitnis10/WSI-domain-specific/README.md

 ## Heatmaps

-To generate heatmaps for a given set of slides for a specific model, use the following command
+To generate heatmaps for a given set of slides for a specific model, use the following command.

-Before running script, please set the paths and desired configuration in the script itself.
+Before running the script, please set the paths and desired configuration in the script itself.
+Model Checkpoints can be found in the `results` folder.

 ```shell
 bash create_heatmaps.sh